OfficeDev/office-js-docs-pr/docs/develop/localization.md

 # [Unified manifest (developer preview)](#tab/jsonmanifest)

-When using the unified manifest (preview), localize the public-facing strings in the manifest as described in [Localize strings in your app manifest](/microsoftteams/platform/concepts/build-and-test/apps-localization#localize-strings-in-your-app-manifest).
+When using the unified manifest, localize the public-facing strings in the manifest as described in [Localize strings in your app manifest](/microsoftteams/platform/concepts/build-and-test/apps-localization#localize-strings-in-your-app-manifest).
 The following is an example for an Outlook add-in.
 First is the "localizationInfo" object in the manifest.
 Below that is the fr-fr.json file with the translated strings.
 The add-in has a task pane (with a French version of the home page), localized French icons, and a custom ribbon button that opens a video player in a dialog box.

 ```json
 "localizationInfo": {